American Journalism Historians Association: Meetings and conferences

-AJHA Annual Meeting
+Annual meeting

 The organization sponsors an annual fall meeting.
 Approximately 120 historians attend and participate in discussions surrounding teaching and research in media history.
 Throughout the meeting, scholars present peer-reviewed research, participate in topical panel discussions and generate ideas for articles and books.
 At the annual meeting, scholars also participate vigorously in a silent auction that generates thousands of dollars for graduate student aid.

-AJHA Southeast Symposium
+Southeast Symposium

 Media history scholars from across the Southeast gather each February for the annual AJHA Southeast Symposium.
 The conference is designed to promote graduate and undergraduate research and provides a scholarly forum for student research presentations and discussions.

-AJHA-AEJMC Joint Conference
+AJHA-AEJMC joint conference

 The AJHA partners with the History Division of AEJMC to sponsor a spring conference in New York City.
 This interdisciplinary gathering accepts submissions in all areas of journalism and communication history from all time periods and welcomes scholars from all academic disciplines and stages of their academic careers.